lsst-dm/dmtn-316/index.md

 ```{abstract}
 Support model for Rubin applications in the US Data Facility.
 This includes Rubin application team roles, incident management, problem management, service management, and release management.
 ```

+## Problem Addressed

+A structured operating model is critical for ensuring the availability, reliability, and security of the Rubin Applications.
+By implementing standardized processes, roles and communication, USDF will minimize downtime, and optimize resource utilization.

+Specifically the Rubin Application Operations Support Model is intended to:
+* Provide role clarity
+* Standardize processes to streamline work
+* Improve ability to respond to issues

 ## Application Roles

 Each Rubin application should have the following roles defined to manage and operate the application.
 A person can have more than one role and may be condensed.
 Below are the roles and responsibilities required for each role.